 Your immune system detects infections and accordingly combats it.
-According to The Sleep Doctor, “The Immune system gets activated when it recognizes antigens, or toxins and other foreign substances to your body.
-This triggers a response, where the immune system develops antibodies or cells specifically designed to fight the invader.
-Once these antibodies are produced, the immune system will keep a file and use it again if it ever runs into the same issue; this is why you typically only fight the chicken pox once in your life.”
+According to The Sleep Doctor, “The Immune system is activated when it identifies toxins or antigens and some other foreign substances entering into the body.
+This triggers a response, where the immune system of the body produces antibodies or cells specially designed to fight the infection or germs.
+On the production of these anti-bodies, the body’s immune system will upkeep a file, and draws on it again if it ever has to experience the same issue; this is the reason why you generally fights chicken pox once in your lifetime.”

 How much sleep needed?

-The optimal amount of sleep for most adults is seven to eight hours of good sleep each night.
-Teenagers need nine to 10 hours of sleep.
+The optimal amount of sleep for most adults is 7-8 hours of adequate sleep every night.
+Teenagers need 9-10 hours of quality sleep.
 Young children may need 10 or more hours of sleep.